-One of the most common causes, though, are stressful thoughts and tense muscles.
+One of the most common causes, though, are those stressful thoughts and tense muscles.

-Fortunately, learning how to relax mind and body before bed can put both at ease.
+Fortunately, learning how to relax before bed can put both at ease.

 Journaling your thoughts and doing breathing exercises before bed can help in relieving stress and anxiety.

-Meanwhile, stretching or bathing with scented candles lit up can do wonders in relaxing your muscles and even alleviating pain that can further make sleep more enticing.
+Meanwhile, stretching or bathing with scented candles can do wonders in relaxing your muscles and even alleviating pain that can further make sleep more enticing.

 There are also other ways to achieve calm and relaxation.

-Reading a book or putting together a bunch of cozy rituals to create a pre-sleeping routine also helps.
+Reading a book or putting together a bunch of cozy rituals to create a healthy sleep routine helps.

 So we’d love to know, which healthy new routine works for you, as we say good night!

 Disclaimer: Our web pages and blog posts provide general information for general purposes only and not to be used for any medical, legal or alternative health advice for any type of physical, mental health or financial concerns.Always speak to your practitioner before embarking on any new alternative treatments.
 If you have concerns about any medical matters, you should always consult your healthcare provider without delay.We thank you for taking full responsibility for your own health and wellbeing in life. ☺